The Faim: 2014–2017: Formation and recognition

 The band was formed in Perth while some of the group members were still attending high school.
 They met in their music class and decided to form the band with their previous name being Small Town Heroes.
 Seven months later Sean joined after they found him on YouTube.
+Under this moniker, the band recorded and released two EP's in 2015 and 2016.
+Both releases were produced by Chris Hanssen, who was also the manager for the band between 2015 and 2016.

-The Faim is managed by Rob Nassif who is a drummer in the band Gyroscope.
-Rob discovered The Faim in July 2015 where they were rehearsing at the rehearsal studio he owns, The Hen House Rehearsal Studios.
+In late 2016, the band renamed to The Faim and commenced management with Rob Nassif, who is a drummer in the band Gyroscope.
+Rob discovered The Faim when they were rehearsing at the rehearsal studio he owns, The Hen House Rehearsal Studios.

-In 2016, the band started to work with John Feldmann, Los Angeles-based producer and lead singer of the band Goldfinger.
+Following this, the band started to work with John Feldmann, Los Angeles-based producer and lead singer of the band Goldfinger.
 The band got invited to Los Angeles to make music alongside other producers and songwriters.
 The band got signed with BMG Rights Management and with the help of Pete Wentz produced their debut single "Saints of the Sinners".